exercism/python/concepts/function-arguments/about.md

 `*` in this context _unpacks_ the container into its separate elements which are then transformed by `*args` into a tuple.
 Where there are only positional arguments, the unpacking action must result in the same number of arguments as there are formal parameters defined.

-Without unpacking the list passed into `add`, the program would error.
+Without unpacking the list passed into `add`, the program would error:

 ```python
 >>> def add(first, *args, last=0):